We Are the In Crowd

 We Are the In Crowd is an American rock band from Poughkeepsie, New York, formed in 2009.
-The band consists of Taylor Jardine, Jordan Eckes, Mike Ferri, Rob Chianelli, and Cameron Hurley.
-They released their debut EP, Guaranteed To Disagree, on June 8, 2010, and followed it up with their first full-length album, Best Intentions in 2011.
-Their second full-length album, Weird Kids, was released on February 18, 2014.
+It consists of Taylor Jardine, Jordan Eckes, Mike Ferri, Rob Chianelli, and Cameron Hurley.
+They released their debut EP, Guaranteed to Disagree, in 2010, and followed it up with their first full-length album, Best Intentions, in 2011.
+Their second full-length album, Weird Kids, was released in 2014.
 The band announced a hiatus in February 2016.
-They have since performed their first shows in 6 years at Slam Dunk Festival 2021.
+They have since performed at Slam Dunk Festival 2021, and When We Were Young Festival in 2024.

 History

+The band was formed in 2006.